JovanMosurovic/SQL_Editor_GUI/README.md

   ```bash
   -Djava.library.path=native
   ```
-**Note:** These steps are specifically for IntelliJ IDEA.
+**Note:** This step is specifically for IntelliJ IDEA.
 If you're using a different IDE, the process for configuring the application might differ.
 Generally, look for a way to add VM options or set environment variables in the configuration settings for your specific IDE.

 </details>